ColorfulHorse/ColorfulHorse/README.md

 - 💼 An Android Engineer working for [mucang](https://www.mucang.cn/)

-- ❤️ Love writing Kotlin, also enthusiast of Cpp and Typescript
+- ❤️ Love writing Kotlin, also enthusiastic about Cpp and Typescript
 </br>

 ### Tech stack